macmccann/macmccann.github.io/README.md

  - my resume/projects
  - a contact page
- - a music blog
- - a coding blog
- - a blog about mobile apps

 If you'd like to get in touch with me, feel free to email me at johnwilfredmccann@gmail.com.